Technical Design

 Selecting the email signature in Outlook

-By default the DS Client will create the necessary settings in Outlook and force the user to use the new email signature.
-The user can however freely choose another email signature on a mail-by-mail basis, by right clicking the email signature when he/she is writing a new email.
+The DS Client will make the generated email signature available in Outlook as soon as the user logs on to the network.
+By default, the DS Client will also create the necessary settings in Outlook and force the user to use the new email signature.
+However, the user can still choose to use another email signature on a mail-by-mail basis by right-clicking the email signature when writing a new email.

 Image encoding on send